acamero/rsam-lcz42/README.md

 python --version
 ```

 You should see something like `Python 3.8.0`.
-This tutorial requires `python >= 3.8`.
+This tutorial has been tested on `python == 3.10.12`.
 If you don't have python installed, visit [python.org](https://www.python.org/downloads/), and follow the instructions.

 2. Get the code `git clone https://github.com/acamero/rsam-lcz42-2021.git`, and go to the *new* folder (`cd rsam-lcz42-2021`);